 Start by sourcing your lid.
 A salvaged window or windows is the usual choice, but a clear door such as a shower door will also work well.
 You’ll also need some strong hinges to fix the lid to the wooden frame.

 Source some lengths of pressure treated lumber and cut them to match the dimensions of your lid or lids.
 In our project we’re using three boards at the front, then four at the back.
 Making a slope like this will let in the maximum amount of sunlight.
 Seven shorter boards are used for the frame’s sides.
-The seventh length is cut diagonally, resulting in two identical triangular —boardsone for each side, to match the slope.
+The seventh length is cut in half diagonally to give two identical triangular boards – one for each side, to match the slope

 All of the boards will need to be screwed to four corner posts.
 To prop open the lids on sunny days you’ll also need two battens, one short and one longer.